VaeiFork/TurnInPlace/README.md

 		* `ThreadSafeUpdateTurnInPlaceNode()`
 * Introduced the ability for simulated proxies to parse their anim curves to deduct turn offset
 	* This prevents them being stuck in a turn while awaiting their next replication update if the server ticks at a low frequency (common in released products but not new/default UE projects)
+	* Enabled by default -- results remain stable regardless of tick frequency
 * Add missing `SetupTurnInPlaceRecovery()` node function from `ABP_Manny_Turn`
-	* This is likely inconsequential but added for sake of completion and consistency
+	* This is potentially inconsequential but added for sake of completion and consistency
 * Add cheat CVar `p.Turn.Override` for debugging/isolation testing
 * Add `TRACE_CPUPROFILER_EVENT_SCOPE` for profiling via insights
-* Make virtual `DebugRotation` and `DebugServerPhysicsBodies`
+* Make virtual `DebugRotation` and `DebugServerPhysicsBodies` for projects to remove/add debugging functionality

 ### 1.2.0
 * Backport demo content for 5.3